sbellity/kinen-club-project/sessions/20251206-01-kinen-beads-devx/rounds/02-daemon-and-integration.md

 2. How prominent should beads integration be?
 3. Should semantic search be in sidebar or command palette?
 4. What's the most important action to optimize for?

+>> 1. work from existing
+>> 2. beads no direct integration in kinen extension
+>> 3. not sure, let's first implement search in kinen actual
+>> 4. round editor, start next round, start new session

 ---